Beguines and Beghards: Communities and status

 At the beginning of the 12th century, some women in the Low Countries lived alone and devoted themselves to prayer and good works without taking vows.
 At first there were only a few, but in the course of the century, their numbers increased.
 In the Middle Ages there were more women than men due to the structure of urban demographics and marriage patterns in the Low Countries.
 These women lived in towns, where they attended to the poor.
 During the 13th century, some of them bought homes that neighbored each other.
 These small communities of women soon attracted the attention of secular and clerical authorities.
 Moved or inspired by the women's commitment to prayer, the sacraments, and charitable service in the world, local clergy sought to channel and deploy the women's spiritual fame in response to contemporary problems, especially the institutional church's war on heresy.
 Several clerics sought to promote these mulieres religiosae (or religious women) as saints after their deaths.
-Probably the most famous instance of this was the relationship between James of Vitry and Marie d'Oignies, who is sometimes referred to as the prototypical Beguine.
+Probably the most famous instance of this was the relationship between James of Vitry and Marie d'Oignies, who is sometimes referred to as the prototypical Beguine, in the early 13th century.
 Marie d'Oignies inspired James.
 She encouraged and improved his preaching and many of her miracles served to promote the sacramental program of Lateran IV.
-After Marie's death, James traveled to Rome on behalf of the "religious women" in the diocese of Liège, seeking papal permission for the women to live in common and incite one another to live good Christian lives.
+After Marie's death, James traveled to Rome on behalf of the "religious women" in the Diocese of Liège, seeking papal permission for the women to live in common and incite one another to live good Christian lives.

-Beguines were not nuns, but they are sometimes conflated with nuns.
+Beguines were not nuns, but they are sometimes conflated with them.
 Beguines took personal, informal vows of chastity.
 Animated by the ideals of the vita apostolica—the same ideals that led to the formation of the mendicant orders—Beguines pursued a life of contemplative prayer and active service in the world.
 As women, Beguines were forbidden to preach and teach, yet they actively exhorted their fellow Christians to live lives of penance, service, and prayer.

 Beguines were never recognized as an official, papally approved religious order.
 They did not follow an approved rule, they did not live in convents, and they did not give up their personal property.
 In fact, Beguines were free to abandon their religious vocation at any time since it was not enforced by any binding monastic vow.
 In many cases, the term "Beguine" referred to a woman who wore humble garb and stood apart as living a religious life above and beyond the practice of ordinary laypeople.